All Episodes

 Therefore, police officers are trained on what young people are trained to interact with.

-And by the way, I think that's a great idea.
+By the way, I think that's a great idea.

-Um I'm not against any of that.
+I'm not against any of that.

-Love that idea too, and I've been talking about that extensively.
+And I've been talking about that extensively.

-So anyway, gotta take a break.
+So anyway, got to take a break.

 We'll come back.

-What about okay, the uprisings that are now happening around the country?
+What about, okay, the uprisings that are now happening around the country.

-Is COVID 19's resurgence a big deal?
+Is COVID-19's resurgence a big deal?

 What about riots in our city streets and now police standing down straight ahead?